Generic Name: cefotetan (SEF-oh-TEE-tan)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of stomach or bowel problems (eg, inflammation), blood clotting or bleeding problems, kidney or liver problems, anemia, or cancer
+- if you have stomach or bowel problems (eg, inflammation), blood clotting problems, active bleeding, kidney or liver problems, or poor nutrition

 Some MEDICINES MAY INTERACT with cefotetan.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticoagulants (eg, warfarin) or heparin because the risk of bleeding may be increased
+- Anticoagulants (eg, warfarin) or heparin because the risk of side effects, including bleeding, may be increased by cefotetan

-- Typhoid vaccine because its effectiveness may be decreased by cefotetan
+- Probenecid because its actions and the risk of its side effects may be increased by cefotetan

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if cefotetan may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.